-Cheap no contract broadband with LOTS of Data….does a ‘beast’ like that even exist?
+Cheap broadband with LOTS of Data and no contract….does that even exist?

-Well, up until a few years ago, the answer to this was unfortunately “no”.
+Well, if you asked me that 8-10 years ago, the answer to that would have been unfortunately “no”.

 This is more than what some celebrity marriages last for and similar to those marriages, if you wanted to walk away, you had to give your ‘ex-partner’ (the ISP) a pound of flesh!

-If you didn’t want to commit and preferred to stay ‘single and looking’, you had to resign yourself to paying higher prices and getting significantly lower data allowances.
+If you didn’t want to commit and preferred to stay ‘single and looking’, you had to resign yourself to paying higher prices or exorbitant ‘setup fees’.